Flying Solo? - The Unaccompanied Minor

 - You can also give your child a phone to reach you in case of emergency and delay.

 - Please provide them with a printed list of emergency contacts for your child.

 - If your child has allergies or medical conditions, then let an airline representative know where it can find the medications.

 At the Airport

-When you check in, you will be asked to provide information about your child.
-Airlines will typically ask for the child’s identification information, a parent or guardian’s authorization, the flight itinerary and the contact details of the person meeting the child at his or her destination.
-You must know who will be meeting your child at the time of check-in, and airlines will not release the child to anyone except for the designated person.
+Moreover, you have to submit the contact details of the person who is meeting the child at his or her destination.
+You must know who will be meeting your child at the time of check-in; otherwise, airlines will not release the child to anyone except for the designated person.